matter-labs/zksync-lite-docs/docs/faq/security.md

 zkSync is built on [zkRollup architecture](/faq/tech.md#zkrollup-architecture).
 This means, every single transaction is verified by a smart contract on the Ethereum mainnet by means of verifying the proof of the validity of the block.
-Thus, no operator can ever move the system into an incorrect state or take users' funds.
+Thus, no validator can ever move the system into an incorrect state or take users' funds.

 See [this article](https://medium.com/starkware/validity-proofs-vs-fraud-proofs-4ef8b4d3d87a) for a further overview of the benefits of validity proofs.

 ### Priority queue

-In the ultimate emergency case of all operators being shut down or becoming unresponsive, the emergency exit mechanism ensures that users will keep control of their assets.
+In the ultimate emergency case of all validators being shut down or becoming unresponsive, the emergency exit mechanism ensures that users will keep control of their assets.
 It works as follows.

-1. If transactions of a user are being ignored, for any reason, by the operators, an exit request can be submitted directly on mainnet into the **priority queue**.
+1. If transactions of a user are being ignored, for any reason, by the validators, an exit request can be submitted directly on mainnet into the **priority queue**.
-2. Operators are obliged to process priority queue requests within a short time window (~1 week).
+2. Validators are obliged to process priority queue requests within a short time window (~1 week).
-3. In case the operators fail to process the requests, the system enters **exodus mode** and every user can immediately exit all of their assets by making a direct transaction on the Ethereum mainnet.
+3. In case the validators fail to process the requests, the system enters **exodus mode** and every user can immediately exit all of their assets by making a direct transaction on the Ethereum mainnet.

 ### Upgrade mechanism